Why is Mexico so Bad at Football? (Well-Explained!)

 Indiscipline

-While talent and individual quality is never in doubt ,Gross indiscipline is another major factor that has contributed to lack of progress in Mexican football.
-Several cases of unacceptable behaviors has been reported in the senior National team camps, particularly in major tournaments.
-Such occurrences put a bad image on the country’s football in general and is a bad distraction from the football game.
-For instance, during the World cup finals in 2010, Carlos Vela – who was arguably the best player in the squad and Efrain Juarez held a party right after the team’s victory over Columbia.
-As such behavior is considered a violation of the team rules, both players and other high profile players in attendance were fined and banned to serve as deterrent to other players.
-As a show of discontent with the decision, Carlos vela refused honor the subsequent call up from the National team.
+While talent and individual quality are never in doubt, Gross indiscipline is another major factor that has contributed to the lack of progress in Mexican football.
+Several cases of unacceptable behaviors have been reported in the senior National team camps, particularly in major tournaments.
+Such occurrences create a bad image of the country’s football in general and are a bad distraction from the football game.
+For instance, during the World Cup finals in 2010, Carlos Vela – who was arguably the best player in the squad and Efrain Juarez held a party right after the team’s victory over Columbia.
+As such behavior is considered a violation of the team rules, both players and other high-profile players in attendance were fined and banned to serve as a deterrent to other players.
+As a show of discontent with the decision, Carlos Vela refused to honor the subsequent call-up from the National team.

 Continuity

 Mexico football teams are one the best at youth level in world football.
 The youth academies in the country are filled with youngsters with huge football potential and often compete well against the best football Academies in the world.
-However, lack of continual investment in the youth development has prevent the talented players from reaching their full potential, which will ultimately be beneficial to the National team and the country’s General growth in football.
+However, the lack of continual investment in youth development has prevented the talented players from reaching their full potential, which will ultimately be beneficial to the National team and the country’s General growth in football.

 FAQs